Russia-Ukraine War: What to know on Day 6 of Russian assault - NewsBreak

 U.S. Secretary of State Antony Blinken called on the U.N.’s top human rights body to hold Russia accountable for the invasion.

-In recorded remarks delivered to the Human Rights Council, the top U.S. diplomat also urged it to send a message to Russian President Vladimir Putin that he should unconditionally stop the “unprovoked attack” and withdraw its forces from Ukraine.
+In recorded remarks delivered to the Human Rights Council, the top U.S. diplomat also urged it to send a message to Putin that he should unconditionally stop the “unprovoked attack” and withdraw his forces from Ukraine.

-The comments came as the United States returned to its seat at the council, which was abandoned under President Donald Trump, who alleged that the 47-member-state body was too accepting of autocratic governments and too biased against Israel.
+The comments came as the U.S. returned to its seat at the council, which was abandoned under President Donald Trump, who alleged that the 47-member-state body was too accepting of autocratic governments and too biased against Israel.

 Meanwhile, the U.N.’s the 193-nation General Assembly met Tuesday for a second day of speeches about the war.
 More than 110 member states signed up to speak.
 The assembly, which allows no vetoes, is expected to vote later in the week on a resolution coordinated by EU envoys, working with Ukraine.